alixaxel/chrome-aws-lambda/README.md

 Since version `1.12.2`, the `font()` method will download additional fonts and make them discoverable.

-To use it, simply pass a URL or file path to a custom font face _before_ launching Chromium, e.g.:
+To use it, simply pass a URL or local file path to a custom font face _before_ launching Chromium, e.g.:

 ```javascript
 await chromium.font('https://raw.githack.com/googlei18n/noto-emoji/master/fonts/NotoColorEmoji.ttf');